-A Context refers to a state of the application, and it presents specific actions user can take to accomplish a usecase on the system.
+A Context refers to the state of an application, and it presents specific actions a user can take to accomplish a use case on the system.

 In the simplest form, you can consider each page of your web application to be a Context.
-Examples could include: Home Page, Login Page, Search Page, Search Results Page, Payment Info Page etc.
+Examples include Home Page, Login Page, Search Page, Search Results Page, Payment Info Page, etc.

 Visual rendering of a Context (or page) is captured in the form of a View.
 Most commonly you may have one View for each Context/page.
 However, it is also possible that some pages need multiple views.

 So the question is, when is a new view warranted?
 Sometimes, a page may expose a set of new UI controls upon some action on the page.
 Examples could include